USGIF Academic Advisory Board

 Dr. Rakesh Malhotra

-Assistant Professor of Geography, Department of Government and History, Fayetteville State University
+Associate Professor of Geography, Department of Environmental, Earth and Geospatial Sciences, North Carolina Central University

-Dr. Malhotra is an Assistant Professor of Geography in the Department of Government and History at Fayetteville State University where he teaching geospatial courses (GIS and remote sensing).
+Dr. Malhotra is an Associate Professor of Geography in the Department of Environmental, Earth and Geospatial Sciences at North Carolina Central University.
+Previously, he was teaching geospatial courses (GIS & Remote Sensing) and leading the USGIF Accredited Certificate program in the Department of Government and History at Fayetteville State University.
 Prior to joining Fayetteville State University, Dr. Malhotra worked at North Carolina Central University and Fugro EarthData.
 Dr. Malhotra has a diverse educational background with degrees in Mechanical Engineering (B.E.), Forest Resources (M.S.), Computer Science (M.S.) and a Graduate Certificate (Conservation and Sustainable Development).
-He completed his terminal degree in Geography from The University of Georgia.
+He completed his terminal degree in Geography from the University of Georgia.
 He is a Certified Mapping Scientist (ASPRS), GIS Professional (GISCI), a Certified Technical Trainer (CompTIA) and an Esri Certified Instructor.
 He is involved in promoting geospatial education and allied pedagogical issues (certification, accreditation, and workforce development) as related to Historically Black Colleges / Universities (HBCUs) and Minority Serving Institutions (MSIs).

 Dr. Colleen McCue